olmallet81/URT/README.md

 # Description
 URT is a library designed to procure speed while keeping a high level of flexibility for the user.

 The core code is in C++ and based on three of the most widely used C++ linear algebra libraries: Armadillo, Blaze and Eigen.
 The user can switch from one library to another as he wishes and compare performaces.
 While some are faster than other depending on array dimensions all of them have been given a chance as they are under active development and future updates could improve their respective performances.
-They all offer great flexibility as they can be compiled using their own BLAS/LAPACK wrappers or by calling external libraries as for instance Intel MKL and OpenBLAS.
+They can all be compiled by calling external libraries as for instance Intel MKL and OpenBLAS or by using their own BLAS/LAPACK wrappers as for Armadillo and Eigen.

 URT can also be used under R and Python.
 The R version is currenty using Armadillo and developped under Rcpp using the RcppArmadillo R package.
 The Python version is currently using Blaze and developped under Cython.
 URT contains an OLS regression and four of the most famous and most used unit-root tests: ADF, DF-GLS, Phillips-Perron and KPSS.
 ADF and DF-GLS allow for lag length optimization through different methods as information criterion minimization and t-statistic method.
 Test p-values can be computed via an extension of the method proposed by Cheung and Lai back in 1995 or by bootstrap.